jackc/tod/README.markdown

 Active Record Serializable Attribute Support
 =======================
-Tod::TimeOfDay implements a custom serialization contract for activerecord serialize which allows to store Tod::TimeOfDay directly in a column of the time type.
+Tod::TimeOfDay implements a custom serialization contract for ActiveRecord serialize which allows to store Tod::TimeOfDay directly in a column of the time type.
 Example:
 ```ruby